JeffGoderie/delftswa.github.io/chapters/tribler/index.md

 #Introduction to Tribler
-Tribler is a BitTorrent client that allows for anonymity of both seeders and leechers.
+Tribler is a BitTorrent client that aims for anonymity of both seeders and leechers.
 Tribler provides the same functionality as most BitTorrent clients, combined with the added functionality to directly stream torrents when desired.
 What goes on behind the scenes to make it anonymous is inspired by and adapted from the Tor Networking Protocol.
 Tribler's database is filled with torrents found on the computers of all Tribler users.

 Tribler also allows the users to use torrents found on the web.
-However, if the user wants to stay anonymous, they should obtain the torrent file through Tribler's internal database system: Dispersy.
+However, if the userun wants to stay anonymous, they should obtain the torrent file through Tribler's internal database system: Dispersy.
 Dispersy keeps track of torrent files that can be found across different Tribler users or communities (groups of users with similar interests).
 Having an internal database voids the need for browsers, which helps achieve the goal of anonymity.

 [Tribler](http://en.wikipedia.org/wiki/Tribler) is being developed at Delft University of Technology, and was initialized by Johan Pouwelse in 2001.
 The project gained worldwide interest after an article published in 2012 describing its decentralized structure and the fact that it was virtually impossible to clear the torrent index.
 Tribler became anonymous in 2014, though with security flaws as discovered by some of the Tor developers (Issues [#1066](https://github.com/Tribler/tribler/issues/1066) and [#1055](https://github.com/Tribler/tribler/issues/1055)).

 Tribler's mission is to:
 > Push the boundaries of self-organizing systems, robust reputation systems and craft collaborative systems with millions of active participants under continuous attack from spammers and other adversarial entities.

 Academic software generally lacks the quality found in software developed at corporations.
 This usually proves to be fine, as academic software often serves as a prototype to show proof of concepts.
 However, Tribler is meant to be released and put to use, suggesting that a more maintainable and well-structured code base is desirable.
-Since Tribler is open source, unlike most academic software, having a more maintainable code base also has the benefit of allowing easier outside development.
-We decided to research the state of Tribler's code base and see what could be improved.
+Also Tribler is open source, so having a more maintainable code base also makes it easier for outside developers to assist in the project.
+This is why we decided to research the state of Tribler's code base and see what could be improved to make it more maintainable.

 The results of this research will be provided below.
 Firstly, an overview of the most important stakeholders of the Tribler project will be given, followed by an overview of the relations between Tribler and its environments.
 Secondly, an overview of the structure of Tribler's code base will be provided.
 Thereafter, we will define and analyze metrics to determine to what extent Tribler is maintainable, and how maintainability can be improved, and lastly, we will run our findings by the project's architect.